Reuben Hale, P.E.

 Response Dynamics has made Diagnostic Testing our bread and butter for over 30 years.
 We do this work well because we enjoy, and are well grounded in basic applied physics, digital signal processing, with advanced expertise in structural dynamics and how it relates to vibration and acoustic noise issues on a myriad of levels.

-We are expert in Resonance Testing and Modal Analysis, as well as Operating Defection Shape Testing (ODS), and steady state and transient analysis, with literally decades of experience developing our detailed methodologies that produce meaningful results.
+We are expert in resonance testing, Modal Analysis, Operating Defection Shape Testing (ODS), steady state and transient analysis, with literally decades of experience developing our detailed methodologies that produce meaningful results.